vacu9708/vacu9708/README.md

 ## Introduction
 <img src = "https://user-images.githubusercontent.com/67142421/150077748-22b2694c-35bf-40a0-858e-a46cff23c9ef.jpg" width="208" height="267">

-### *There is no such thing as free happiness*
-* 🥅With this motto, I have been trying hard to learn new things and grow to be a better person each day.<br>
+* I have been trying hard to learn new things and grow to be a better person each day.<br>
 * My current goal is to grow as a junior web developer(hopefully fullstack).<br>

 ### My future goal